 - 3.2 The Fisheries Commission then examined agenda item 10, "Conservation and Enforcement Measures (amendments for adoption by the Commission)", on the basis of the reports of the Special Meeting of the Fisheries Commission (May 1992) and the Special Meeting of STACTIC (July 1992). - i) The Chairman noted the two principal documents (FC Doc.
-92/3 and 92/4) and asked for comments from the floor. - ii) The Representative of Denmark (in respect of Greenland and the Faroe Islands), the Chairman of STACTIC, Mr. Lemche, explained that the STACTIC Report (FC Doc.
+92/3 and 92/4) and asked for comments from the floor. - ii) The representative of Denmark (Chairman of STACTIC) Mr Lemche, explained that the STACTIC Report (FC Doc.
 92/4) was done in accordance with a request from the Fisheries Commission and in a very high degree of agreement in STACTIC.
 It would be appropriate to consider the Special Fisheries Commission Meeting Report as a major document and the STACTIC July Report as a supportive document.
 All possible additional proposals should be incorporated as amendments to the pending proposals in FC Doc.
 92/4.
-This was agreed by the Meeting. - 3.3 Pilot project for a NAFO Observer Scheme (Agenda item 10.1: Annex 5 of FC Doc.
+This was agreed by the Fisheries Commission. - 3.3 Pilot project for a NAFO Observer Scheme (Agenda item 10.1: Annex 5 of FC Doc.
 92/3; Annex 3 of FC Doc.
-92/4) - i) The Representatives of Canada and Denmark (in respect of the Faroe Islands and Greenland) declared their willingness to implement the pilot project proposal as agreed at the Special Meeting of the Fisheries Commission.
-The Representative of Canada in particular felt that the observer scheme must enable Contracting Parties to take action to ensure compliance with NAFO Conservation and Enforcement Measures and that suspected violations must be followed up.
+92/4) - i) The representatives of Canada and Denmark (in respect of the Faroe Islands and Greenland) declared their willingness to implement the pilot project proposal as agreed at the Special Meeting of the Fisheries Commission.
+The representative of Canada in particular felt that the observer scheme must enable Contracting Parties to take action to ensure compliance with NAFO Conservation and Enforcement Measures and that suspected violations must be followed up.